ivanwalsh/techdocs/blog/truth-tables-technical-documentation.md

 ### Start with a specific use case

-If you're interested in implementing this concept, I'd suggest you identify a high-priority document which provides real customer value.
-For instance, an Onboarding Guide which will have lots of complex settings.
+To implement this concept effectively, I'd suggest you identify a high-priority document that directly affects user success.
+For instance, an 'On-boarding Guide' with multiple configuration settings.

-First, focus on a specific section of the guide, then walk the onboarding team through the revised document and study their feedback.
-What parts work for them?
-Where is it too complicated?
+Begin with one specific section, rather than trying to boil the ocean.
+Create your truth table for that section, then walk the on-boarding team through the revised document.
+Ask specific questions: Does this resolve issue faster?
+What parts could be refined?
+Are decision points clear?
 Does it simplify or complicate the instructions.

-By starting with a small proof of concept, you'll get a sense of what works.
-Following this, you can apply similar updates to the rest of your document set.
+This small-scale pilot will give you concrete data on whether truth tables improve your documentation.
+Once you validate the approach, you can systematically apply it to other complex sections where multiple conditions affect user outcomes.

 ## Summary

 When technical documentation assumes everything works perfectly (i.e. all conditions are true), it will fail users who encounter partial failures or missing prerequisites.

-To resolve this, use truth tables to document what happens when conditions aren't met—the scenarios our users actually face.
+To resolve this, use truth tables to document what happens when conditions aren't met—the scenarios your users actually face.

 ## Further reading